FLARC Repeater now uses PL tone of 167.9 Hz input, NO code on output.

 The organization is a general interest radio organization; but the Fair Lawn Amateur Radio Club (FLARC), during its more than a half century history, has always been dedicated to helping our community and our country when needed in times of crisis.
 In the early days it was Civil Defense and RACES - today it is OEM and AREC as well as RACES.

 The Fair Lawn Amateur Radio Club organization can be considered part of the Borough's available emergency resources.
 Many of our members are also RACES (Radio Amateur Civilian Emergency Service) members and CERT members (Community Emergency Response Team).
+We are presently hosted by the Fair Lawn Parks & Recreation Department at the Fair Lawn Community Center.

 We are one of the few amateur radio organizations in New Jersey that has a permanent location.
 Our facilities include two large rooms, workbenches, test equipment and five operating positions.